Bugsterapp/bugster-reactjs-example/README.md

 **Generate and run comprehensive tests for your React.js applications with AI-powered automation.**

-This repository contains two different React.js demo implementations to showcase how Bugster can automatically generate and run tests for your web applications.
-Follow this step-by-step guide to try either implementation from scratch!
+This repository contains three different React.js demo implementations to showcase how Bugster can automatically generate and run tests for your web applications.
+Follow this step-by-step guide to try any implementation from scratch!

 ## 📁 Available Implementations

-This repository includes two React.js examples:
+This repository includes three React.js examples:

 ### 1. `vite-react-router-v7/` - React Router v7 (Full-Stack)